Prescriptions

 You can usually collect your prescription from the pharmacy 3 to 5 working days after you have ordered it.

-• on the app or website where you order repeat prescriptions
+• On the NHS app or website

-• at your GP practice
+• At your GP surgery

-• at any pharmacy that accepts repeat prescriptions
+• At any pharmacy

 Questions about your prescription